Breathtaking. Gorgeous. Picturesque.

 Hanauma Bay, Hawaii (Oahu)

 Hanauma Bay is a “must see” if you’re visiting Oahu!
-With the incredibly calm waters, you will encounter lots of amazing marine life.
+With incredibly calm waters, you will encounter lots of amazing marine life.
 There are a ton of colorful tropical fish, as well as octopus, eels, and crabs.

 This natural bay has a living coral forest that grows and feeds the fish.
 Coral reefs are actually collections of living entities so be careful not to step on them (they look very much like rocks)!
 While snorkeling, you’ll get to glide above the corals and see tons of amazing fish.

 The most common fishes you will see are the Trigger Fish, Tang, Butterfly Fish, and Surgeon Fish.
 We’ve also seen seals swimming in the bay (one came within four feet of us!) and napping on the beach.
 If you’re lucky, you will also see sea turtles in the summer months.
 Check out the pictures from our trip below.